serpentine-h2020/serpentine/notebooks/solarmach/README.md

 # Installation
 1. Make sure you have a recent version of [Anaconda](https://www.anaconda.com/products/distribution) installed.
-To test this, open your terminal/command line/Anaconda prompt and try to run the commands `conda`.
+To test this, open your terminal/command line/Anaconda prompt and try to run the command `conda`.
 2. [Download this file](https://github.com/serpentine-h2020/serpentine/archive/refs/heads/main.zip) and extract to a folder of your choice (or clone the repository https://github.com/serpentine-h2020/serpentine if you know how to use `git`).
 3. Open your terminal/command line/Anaconda prompt, navigate to the downloaded (extracted) folder `notebooks/solarmach` that contains the file `requirements.txt`, and run the following: